joshimps/visualservoing/README.md

-# Visual servoing of a handheld RGB-D camera
+# Visual Servoing of a Handheld RGB-D Camera

 The aim of this project is to use visual servoing techniques to control a Robot-held (Dobot or UR3) camera.
 The students can choose any pattern, and design any desired position on the image.